kimsyd/kimsyd.github.io/essays/rate-my-facilities.md

 - Users look for nearby facilities
 - Users can rate facilities and leave helpful comments
 - Users will be alerted if any facility is unable to be used or experiencing a shutdown

+## Beyond the basics

+- Individual users will be able to rate facilities and view an average of other users' ratings
+- Individual users will be able to leave comments on facility pages
+- Individual users will be able to save the location of favorited facilities